loretta-arineva/main-portfolio/README.md

 4. Adding item entrance animations.
 5. Adding a progress bar functionality.
 6. Adding another theme color to the entire website.
-7. Adding an arcade game.
-8. Improving on-site and technical SEO.
+7. Improving on-site and technical SEO.
+8. Implementing a better git flow method for updating content and developing a game.
+9. Adding an arcade game.
-9. Refactoring code.
+10. Refactoring code.

 ## Project Screen Shots